 - Cancer is a disease of the body's cells

 Cancer cells are abnormal cells that

 grow without control.
-They can form a
+They can form

-lump (tumour).
+a lump (tumour).

 - Cancers are named after the organ or cell where the cancer starts

-Pancreatic cancer starts in cells in the pancreas, breast cancer starts in cells in the breast.
+Pancreatic cancer starts in cells in the pancreas.